PrefectHQ/prefect/docs/ui/workspaces.md

 ![Managing a workspace in the Prefect Cloud UI.](/img/ui/workspace-settings.png)

-This page enables you to copy the configuration string to [set up a local development or execution environment](/ui/cloud-getting-started/#configure-execution-environment) to work this workspace.

 The options menu enables you to edit workspace details or delete the workspace.

 !!! warning "Deleting a workspace"